AnggaR96s/Reforestation/README.md

-## Why did the A go to the bathroom and come out as an E?
-Because he had a vowel movement.
+## Why did the man put his money in the freezer?
+He wanted cold hard cash!